Display Solutions for Smart Terminals

 Glass, touch, and mounting integration

-Cover glass, touch, and mechanical mounting coordinated for a clean terminal front design.
+Cover glass, touch stack and mechanical mounting coordinated for a clean and reliable terminal front design.

-If you are developing kiosks, vending systems, POS terminals, self-service devices, or other smart terminal products, please share the basic product and display requirements before submitting your inquiry.
+If you are developing kiosks, vending machines, POS terminals, self-service devices or other smart terminal products, please share the basic product and display requirements before submitting your inquiry.

 What to prepare: